 Give good feedback often

-It’s part of a leader’s job to celebrate and encourage employees who do great work, but it doesn’t always have to happen in formal reviews.
+It’s part of a leader’s job to celebrate and encourage employees who learn how to be collaborative at work, but it doesn’t always have to happen in formal reviews.
 “People think that this whole ‘feedback thing’ has to take a whole lot of time, when in the best working relationships, where people really do learn and grow and support each other, feedback is just woven into their workflow a few minutes at a time,” says Sheila Heen, a Harvard Law School lecturer and co-founder of Triad Consulting Group.

-What’s clear is that creating a collaborative work environment requires more than simply dividing employees into groups.
+What’s clear is that developing a culture of collaboration requires more than simply dividing employees into groups.
 Collaboration, facilitated both through technology and in-person gatherings, is the result of many individuals coming together as one.
 Leadership included.

 Communication at work?
 It's complicated.
 In this study of knowledge workers, commissioned by Slack, we shed light on how enterprises can help employees collaborate more efficiently.Learn more